The Women's March (Or Why the Only Drama Is No Drama at All)

 1/11/19 - We discuss the very real concerns about antisemitism within the leadership of the Women's March.
 In a Kardashian-level internet investigation, we provide you with the background you need to understand this latest drama: from its initial organizing, centering of white women, framing principles, fallout from Charlottesville, and the recurring role of Louis Farrakhan.
 So while the New York Times is not incorrect to note the divisions "roiling" the Women's March, fighting for freedom and justice isn't a pretty and pleasant task undertaken by nice ladies.
 Anger, hurt, and fear are all valid emotions when building a movement.

-Our theme song is Call Your Girlfriend by Robyn.
+Theme song: Call Your Girlfriend by Robyn

 2018: “Women’s March Roiled by Accusations of Anti-Semitism”